-On Sunday night, HBO finished up its second season of the loosely historic “Boardwalk Empire,” the hit period drama by Martin Scorsese and Mark Wahlberg starring Steve Buscemi.
-Overflowing with illegal scotch and homicidal blood, the program was nominated for 18 Emmys this year.
+A decade ago, HBO brought us the loosely historic “Boardwalk Empire,” a hit period drama by Martin Scorsese and Mark Wahlberg starring Steve Buscemi.
+Overflowing with illegal scotch and homicidal blood, the program was nominated for scores of Emmys and is worth checking out if you missed it the first time around.

 Focusing on Atlantic City organized crime at the dawn of Prohibition, the cast is decked out.
 The male characters’ dress ranges from the flamboyance of Jay Gatsby to post-World War I working-man tweeds reminiscent of recent workwear fashions.
 There are plenty of three-piece suits, bow ties, straw boaters and fedoras, collar pins and carnations, and lush woolen fabrics.
 “Boardwalk” is a great reminder that whatever was in fashion once will be in again — unless, of course, it never fell out of taste to begin with.